Why We Love This Gravlax Recipe

 Domino® Golden Sugar can be purchased here on Amazon!

-If you make Homemade Gravlax, please let me know by leaving a review below!
+If you make Homemade Gravlax recipe, please let us know by leaving a review and rating below!

 - ¼ cup Domino® Golden Sugar

 - Prepare the spices.
 Toast coriander and fennel seeds, then grind with peppercorns until fine using either a mortar and pestle or a spice grinder.